yeqown/playground/gonic/onoff-state-machine/README.md

 ## Online or offline state machine

-to judge online or offline state by the sequence of event. event includes:
+To judge online or offline state of client by sequences of event, here provide a state machine to indicate how the state transition `between` online and `offline`.

-`enter` and `leave`. state includes `online` and `offline`.
+Event includes: `enter` and `leave`.

+State includes `online` and `offline`.

 For example (sequences):